 Pigs will natural love their pen (house) to be divided into four areas:

-where they eat, where they sleep/lie (they love to sleep near each other), where they urinate/defecate (they naturally choose this themselves) and the remainder part of the pen is used to travel from one point to another, to exercise and entertain themselves.
+Where they eat, where they sleep/lie (pigs love to sleep near each other), where they urinate/defecate (pigs naturally choose this themselves) and the remainder part of the pen is used to travel from one point to another, to exercise and entertain themselves.

-The best practice when constructing your pen is to make it square, not rectangular.
+The best practice when constructing your pigs’ pen is to make it square, not rectangular.

-Though rectangular pen can be used, it`s not going to give you the best in your pigs` management.
+Though rectangular pig pen can be used, it’s not going to give you the best in your pigs` management.